 The Atlantic sea nettle is carnivorous, meaning it will eat other jellyfish and crustaceans like crabs, lobsters and shrimp.
 Their mouths are located in the middle of their bodies near the bell and are attached to a stomach-like opening used for munching their prey.

 This species is somewhat clear, with small white dots and reddish-brown stripes.
-Their sting is strong to severe, but not deadly to humans.
-However, it will also hurt.
+Their sting is strong to severe but not deadly to humans.
+However, it will hurt.

 The predators of the sea nettle are mostly sea turtles, ocean sunfish and larger jellyfish.

-I’ve Been Stung by a Jellyfish!
-What Should I Do?The moon jellyfish is one of the coolest jellies because it looks like an underwater flying saucer and lights up at night.
-Moon jellyfish are clear in color and average about 6 to 8 inches in diameter.
-Larger moon jellies have been known to grow as large as 20 inches across at the bell.
+Some think the moon jellyfish is one of the coolest jellies because it looks like an underwater flying saucer and lights up at night.
+Moon jellyfish are clear in color and average about 6 to 8 inches in diameter, though larger moon jellies have been known to grow as large as 20 inches across at the bell.
 They have four horseshoe-shaped reproductive sacs in the center of their bells and short tentacles.

-Moon jellies are usually found from early June to October, when they show up in harbors and bays looking like a wall-to-wall blanket of flying saucers.
+Moon jellies are usually found from early June to October, when they show up in harbors and bays en masse.

 They feed on plankton and mollusks, like snails, whelks and conchs, using their tentacles to pull in their victims.
 They are only able to move slightly by themselves, so they rely on ocean currents by pulsing and relaxing their bells.